 mortgage balance must be paid off at closing.
 You can choose to pay off the balance with proceeds from the reverse mortgage or

 Q: How much of my home’s equity can I access?

 Loan amounts vary based on the reverse mortgage product chosen, the age(s) of the borrower(s), the appraised market value of the

 home and current interest rates.
-Generally, the more valuable your home is (up to the HUD maximum lending limit of $636,150
+Generally, the more valuable your home is (up to the HUD maximum lending limit of $636,150), the older

 you are and the lower the interest rates, the more you may be eligible to receive.
 There may be jumbo or “private” reverse mortgage

 programs available for homes valued above the HUD limit.
 Access our online calculator to estimate your available loan today.

 Yes.
 You will retain the title to your home as long as the taxes and insurance or assessments, including homeowners

 association charges are paid timely, the home is maintained in good condition, it remains at least one borrower’s primary residence, you

 do not reside elsewhere for 12 consecutive months, or until you decide to sell your home.